-- 1. Please read, follow, and understand all "General Rules and Regulations", "Exhibition Livestock Health Requirements" and "National Code of Show Ring Ethics" as listed in the front of this show book.
+- 1. Please read, follow, and understand all "General Rules and Regulations" and "Exhibition Livestock Health Requirements" as listed in the front of this show book.
 All birds will be judged according to the American Standard of Perfection. - 2.
 All poultry projects should be in good condition.
 However, the Livingston County 4-H Show Committee, in cooperation and compliance with the Livingston County Agricultural Fair Board, still has authority to release any animal deemed unhealthy.
 For the safety of all, bring only healthy animals! - 3.
 All birds must have been owned, fed, and personally cared for according to the following dates: